The most popular routes in Spain for travelling alone

-One of the greatest surprises of travelling solo is the people you can meet along the way.
-That's why it could be useful to put together a list of some of the most-travelled and best-known routes for travellers in Spain.
-These trails can be enjoyed by expert hikers and novices alike.
-Whichever category you fall into, we hope that some of these routes will entice you to set off on your own journey!
+One of the best parts of travelling alone is the people you meet along the way, which is why we have compiled some of the busiest routes popular among travellers in Spain.
+These routes are ideal for expert and first-time hikers alike.
+Hopefully one of these routes will prompt you to take your own trip!

-The Senda del Oso (Bear Trail) is an old railway track that has now been tarmacked over, but which stills runs through the same rocky tunnels once used by the trains.
-This route winds through the region of the Valles del Oso, with various starting points and paths to choose from along the way.
-One of the most popular routes is an 18-kilometre path that runs from the small town of Entrago to Buyera.
-Not far from Buyera, you also can visit the bears Paca and Tola at their enclosure!
-Fancy walking a little further?
-The route can be stretched out up to 58 kilometres, which is why you’ll often see a lot of cyclists along the way.
-Senda del Oso is a forest trail that has been especially equipped for walkers and cyclists with picnic areas, drinking fountains, and bridges that span the region's various rivers and incredible rocky gorges.
+The Senda del Oso was an old railway that has been paved over, but the stone tunnels through which the railway used to run are still preserved.
+This route runs through the towns of the Valles del Oso region, with different starting points and paths to choose from.
+One of the most frequented routes is the one that goes from the town of Entrago to Buyera (18 kilometres).
+While you're there, you can visit two female bears, Paca and Molina, kept in an open-air enclosure near Buyera!
+Still in the mood for some more activity?
+The route can be extended up to 58 kilometres, which is why it is common to find many cyclists along the way.
+On the Senda del Oso a forest path awaits walkers and cyclists with picnic areas, fountains and bridges that pass over several of the region's rivers and breathtaking gorges.

 Route of the Circ de Colomers Lakes, Lleida

-Imagine taking a leisurely ramble through the Catalan Pyrenees and stumbling upon one of its lakes, reflecting the sky like a mirror.
-Although this hike may be a little tougher than those mentioned above, the path leading to the seven lakes of Circ de Colomers is one of the most frequently travelled through the Valle de Arán.
-This trip will take you on a journey of discovery, leading to the floor of the Aiguamoix valley and the seven lakes.
-Did you know that the water flows down from glaciers in the Pyrenees?The route is 16 kilometres long and normally takes around seven hours to walk.
-However, if you follow the yellow signs, there is a shorter alternative route that will take you half the time and allow you to admire four of the lakes.
+Imagine taking a leisurely stroll through the Catalan Pyrenees and stumbling across one of its sprawling lakes, some of them like amazing water mirrors.
+Although it may be trickier than the previous ones, the route of the seven Circ de Colomers lakes is one of the most popular in the Aran Valley.
+You will be able to discover the Aiguamoix valley and the seven lakes on foot.
+A fun fact: the water comes from the glaciers of the Pyrenees!The route is 16 kilometres long and usually takes seven hours of walking on average.
+There is a shorter route though, if you follow the yellow signs, which takes half the time and leads you through four of the lakes.